 - Birth injury incidents

-This is most certainly not an all-inclusive list of the ways that personal injury cases arise in Sacramento.
-You should speak to an injury attorney at Rosenthal Law for help understanding whether or not your case should be pursued.
-We offer a free consultation for Sacramento personal injury claims, so you have nothing to lose by checking with us first.
+This is most certainly not an all-inclusive list of the ways that accident cases arise in Sacramento.
+You should speak to a Sacramento injury attorney at Rosenthal Law for help understanding whether or not your case should be pursued.
+We offer a free consultation for personal injury claims in the Sacramento area, so you have nothing to lose by checking with us first.

 - Severe burn injuries